Castle To Cathedral To Cashmere

 For the criminal, the penalty was much higher.
 A thief found in possession of stolen goods was hanged.

-Due to closely packed wooden houses and inadequate water supply, fire was the constant fear.
+Due to closely packed wooden houses and inadequate water supply, a fire was a constant fear.
 Fires were difficult to control and could produce widespread damage.

-Due to fire risk, each householder was required to keep a full vessel of water outside his door in summer.
-At the point that a fire was discovered, it was every citizen’s duty to come running with whatever equipment they had.
-Often firehooks were used to haul burning thatch off a roof, and to pull down adjacent buildings to provide a firebreak.
+Due to fire risk, each householder was required to keep a full vessel of water outside their door in summer.
+When a fire was discovered, it was every citizen’s duty to come running with whatever equipment they had.
+Often firehooks were used to haul burning thatch off a roof and to pull down adjacent buildings to provide a firebreak.

-Morning was the active time for markets.
+The morning was the active time for markets.
 Things quieted down after noon, and most shops closed at 3 o’clock.
-Some kept open until light faded.
+Some were kept open until the light faded.
 Others, such as the barbers and blacksmiths, were open until the town drummer signalled curfew.

 Foreign merchants were heavily regulated.
-They had to wait two or more hours before they could enter the market, giving the locals the best of the business.
+They had to wait two or more hours before entering the market, giving the locals the best of the business.

 To keep the peace, curfews were imposed in the town.
 The church bells would be rung at 8 or 9 pm to indicate that it was time for brewers, smiths and taverners to cease their working day.